-What is your philosophy for suiting up for a ride?
+What is your philosophy when suiting up for a ride?
 Do you wear the same gear for a quick ride to breakfast as you do for an all-day or weekend trip?
 Regardless of your confidence or competence in your motorcycle riding skills, other drivers and changing road and weather conditions like riding a motorcycle in the rain, pose the biggest threat to a motorcycle rider.

 Most motorcycle jackets are made of leather, Kevlar, Cordura, or other synthetic textiles.
 These materials protect your skin from nasty road rash.
 For protection against impact, a good jacket should include additional protection and padding for your back, elbows, and shoulders.
 Advances in technology have also resulted in some airbag-enabled jackets and vests.